 The appellate court is likely to find that the judge made a mistake and should not have permitted the hearsay testimony.
 But the appeals court will also likely rule that this was “harmless error”…harmless because Tom almost certainly would have been convicted by the other proper evidence even if the jury never heard from the hearsay witness.
-So even thought the trial judge made a really bad ruling, Tom probably wouldn’t succeed in getting his felony conviction reversed on appeal.
+So even though the trial judge made a really bad ruling, Tom probably wouldn’t succeed in getting his felony conviction reversed on appeal.

 You can see, therefore, that a felony appeals lawyer has two jobs.
 First is to convince the appellate court that mistakes happened at the trial court.
-Second is to make the case that the client may have been acquitted had these errors not occurred-i.e., that the error was not harmless.
+Second is to make the case that the client may have been acquitted had these errors not occurred-for example, that the error was not harmless.

 It’s also worth noting that in criminal cases, while the defendant can always appeal a guilty verdict, the prosecution may not appeal an acquittal.
 So if the jury finds the defendant “not guilty,” it’s game over for the state.